America’s energy crisis is mostly US Democrats’ fault

 They did the exact opposite.13

 America has a virtually limitless supply of natural gas and an incredible ability to ramp up production quickly.
-E.g., between 2017 and 2018 we were able to increase gas production by 10B cubic feet per day—the equivalent of 1.7M barrels of oil (72M gallons) per day.14
+E.g., between 2017 and 2018 we were able to increase gas production by 10B cubic feet per year—the equivalent of 1.7M barrels of oil (72M gallons) per day.14

 US industry’s incredible ability to ramp up gas production has been desperately needed in recent years as gas has become more central to our economy and more needed by allies—especially those dependent on Russia.